CONFERENCE FIELD TRIP DESCRIPTIONS

 This field trip will center around the prairies located along the urban/nature interface near the conference.
 This trip will be geared towards easily accessible locations such as local nature preserves and education centers.
 Potential prairies include Deer Park Prairie, Armand Bayou Nature Center, NASA's Johnson Space Center, Space Center Drive Park, and San Jacinto Battlefield.
 These prairies are typified by little bluestem, gulf muhly, yellow Indiangrass, brownseed paspalum, big bluestem, Texas coneflower, Lindheimer's beeblossom, prairie blazingstar, slender gayfeather, multibloom hoarypea, beaksedges, nutrushes, and ovateleaf Indian plantain.

-EAST TEXAS PRAIRIES
+EAST TEXAS PRAIRIES (SOLD OUT)

 This field trip will focus primarily on the lower Big Thicket area of East Texas where the Neches River and associated tributaries have dissected the landscape into a myriad of ecological niches.
 From deep sands associated with river deposition to cypress dominated back swamps, expect to encounter a large diversity of habitats.
 The primary grass dominated communities in this region are longleaf pine savannahs.
 On xeric sandhills, yucca, little bluestem, curly threeawn, splitbeard bluestem, white firewheel, and dune sunflower are dominated in the herbaceous layer.
 On moist flats, yellow-eyed grass, beaksedges, pipeworts, milkworts, yellow colicroot, and paspalums are typically encountered in seasonally saturated soils.